A clash of new and old for the lost heart of metals trading?

-LONDON Is a showdown looming in the world of industrial metals trading?
+LONDON (Reuters) - Is a showdown looming in the world of industrial metals trading?

 It would, at first glance, seem that way.